XaXtric7/xo_HackerRank/README.md

 This repository contains my solutions to various HackeRank problems, named as per the question title on HackeRank.

+## 📌 Warning for Auto-Generated Code

+Since HackerRank and similar platforms generate boilerplate code for handling input and output, the main solution code is separate.
+This repository contains the whole code incl. boiler plate and main solution (with //Main Function) written.

 ## 🛠️ How to inlclude <bits/stdc++.h> in Vscode

 ```